vedph/ngx-annotorious/projects/myrmidon/ngx-annotorious/README.md

 1. create an annotation and enter some text, then click OK.
 2. delete the created annotation by clicking the trash button.

-## Editing Annotations

-1. create an annotation and enter some text, then click OK.
-2. edit it by clicking the edit button and change the text, then click OK.
-3. TODO